azat-co/aws-intro/02-modules.md

 ---

-# VPC, subnets and AZs
+# VPC, Subnets and AZs

 ^We will talk more about VPC and subnets in the next modules